simdjson/experimental_json_builder/README.md

 Or use one of the Macros described [here](https://github.com/nlohmann/json?tab=readme-ov-file#simplify-your-life-with-macros) in your class/struct.

-By leveraging reflection, we can support for something as simple as:
+By leveraging compile-time reflection, we can support for something as simple as:

 ```c++
 int main() {